-It is finally here, the ultimate guide to immigrating to the Netherlands, which we contradict-ly had to limit to 12 steps in order to prevent ourselves from setting up 1283427-program with #87 being about ‘saving coupons in the supermarket’ to truly become Dutch.
+It is finally here, the ultimate guide to immigrating to the Netherlands, which we had to limit to 12 steps in order to prevent ourselves from creating a never-ending list consisting of titles such as “#87 saving coupons in the supermarket.”

 Immigrating to the Netherlands: becoming Dutch in 12 steps